goharbor/harbor/partners.md

 # Community of Harbor

-Below are some of the partners and users of Harbor projects ( updated constantly ).
+Below are some of the partners and users of Harbor projects.
 If you wish to be listed on this page as reference partners or users, please contact us at harbor&#64;vmware.com.

 ## Users
 <a href="https://www.trendmicro.com" border="0" target="_blank"><img alt="trendmicro" src="docs/img/trendmicro.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;